DevEliran/python_projects/snake/README.md

 # Snake

-Classic snake game with a bit of twist.
+Classic snake game with a twist.

 ## What I Learned
   - Creating a game with pygame